nrs-org/novelslop/content/vol_01/chap_03.typ

   for your sisters’ games.", she replied in a joking voice, which annoyed Sena even more.

-  "Grrrrrrrrrrr"
+  "Grrrrrrrrrrr" Sena grinded her teeth in desperation.

+  Just as Sena reluctantly sat down to her seat, her dad finally finished the breakfast for the two sisters.
+He put the two plates of hot, crisp and golden bread, with a yellow, as if shining, filling of scramble eggs between the buns.

-  Once Yusuke finished the breakfast for the two sisters, the two girls said thanks as they happily chugged along with their breakfast.
+  The two girls said thanks as they happily chugged along with their breakfast.

+  Halfway through her meal, Sena shifted her focus to the cell phone on the table.
+Looking at the cell phone while eating was not that frown upon in the Narumi's household, as their parents did it all the time because of the nature of their work.
+And maybe, Sena was also looking at something about her work, too.

   // sekai no owari, tea party is the romaji name btw
   // tpa slop
   "Dad, I saw it!
 The announcement that you will be composing music for ‘Tea Party at the End of the World’."
 Sena exclaimed.

+  Or, it seemed she was just browing social media.

   "Oh so?
 The girls at my place seem to really like the original manga.
 Landing a gig on that anime is really something, isn’t it?"
 Ayako commented, before